Historic Mount Olive Cemetery -

 1921 – Completion of Mt.
 Zion The

-the hills, filled up gullies and low places, built fences, laid out driveways
+up gullies and low places, built fences, laid out driveways and walks;

-and walks; planted trees and dug out a ditch.
-The next thing was to remove
+planted trees and dug out a ditch.
+The next thing was to remove the dead from

-the dead from the old to the new cemetery, which was attended with much
+the old to the new cemetery, which was attended with much difficulty.
+The old

 Records at